Parallas/Coroutines/README.md

 }
 ```

-In addition, the [Dialog Code](https://github.com/PixelDough/ElevatorGame/blob/main/ElevatorGame/Source/Dialog/Dialog.cs#L70) in Deep Space Bellhop is a great example of this system being used in practice.

 ## Why coroutines?

 I use coroutines a lot in my games, as I find them great for organizing actor behavior and animations.
 As opposed to an async callback-based system, coroutines allow you to write your behaviors line-by-line, like how you would naturally write code, and result in very clean and easy to understand sequences.